A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: UQ for mutually dependent inputs

 Since $\Z$ has independent components, each $\Psialpha$ can be obtained as a tensor product of $M$ univariate polynomials $\phialpha(x_{i})$ orthonormal with respect to the marginals $g_{i}$ of $Z_i$:

+The polynomial basis is guaranteed to exist if the marginals distributions all have finite moments of any order.
+A unique representation exists if additionally the marginals are uniquely represented by the sequence of their moments.
+For details, as well as for sufficient conditions that guarantee uniqueness, see \cite{Ernst2012_317}.
 For instance, the $\phialpha$ are Hermite polynomials if $Z_{i}$ is standard normal, \ie, if $g_{i}(z)=\varphi(z)=\exp(-z^{2}/2)/\sqrt{2\pi}$.
-In the applications illustrated in \secref{Gauss-fails} we work with this choice, although other choices may be favoured in other applications.
+In the applications illustrated in \secref{horizontal_truss} we work with this choice, although other choices may be favoured in different applications.
 An investigation of optimal choices for the marginal distributions of $\Z$ is an open question that will be investigated in a future study.
 Classical families of polynomials are described in \citet{Xiu2002}.

 The sum in \eqrefp{PCE-def} comprises an infinite number of terms.
 For practical purposes, it is truncated to a finite sum \citep{UQdoc_10_104}.
 Given a truncation scheme and the corresponding set $\A$ of multi-indices, the coefficients $y_{\bm{\alpha}}$ in